GSA/fpki-guides/_includes/apple_trust_store_installation.md

 #### Install Using Safari web browser
 This option works for **iOS** devices only.

+{% include alert-info.html content="The following steps will install COMMON as a trusted root certificate, and can be run by administrators or non-administrators." %}

 1. Launch Safari.
 2. Navigate to the COMMON root CA certificate: http://http.fpki.gov/fcpca/fcpca.crt.<br>
 > System message appears: *The website is trying to open Settings to show you a configuration profile.
 Do you want to allow this?*<br>